ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.unsafePerm`         - [true/false] if the package must be installed with `npm --unsafe-perm` parameter
 * `common.version`            - **mandatory** available version
 * `common.visWidgets`         - Describes `vis2 react widgets`.
 Like `{"i18n": "component", "vis2NAMEWidgets": { "name": "vis2NAMEWidgets", "url": "vis-2-widgets-NAME/customWidgets.js", "components": [ "NAMEwidgetName"]} }`
 * `common.wakeup`             - Adapter will be started if some value is written into `system.adapter.NAME.x.wakeup`.
-Normally the adapter should stop after processing of event.
+Normally, the adapter should stop after processing of event.
-* `common.webByVersion`       - show version as prefix in web adapter (usually - ip:port/material, webByVersion - ip:port/1.2.3/material)
+* `common.webByVersion`       - show version as prefix in web adapter (usually - `ip:port/material`, webByVersion - `ip:port/1.2.3/material`)
 * `common.webExtendable`      - [true/false] if web server in this adapter can be extended with plugin/extensions like proxy, simple-api
 * `common.webExtension`       - relative filename to connect the web extension.
 E.g. in `simple-api` `lib/simpleapi.js` relative to the adapter root directory.
 Additionally, `native.webInstance` is required to say where this extension will be included.
 Empty means, it must run as own web service. "*" means every web server must include it.
-* `common.webPreSettings`     - list of parameters that must be included into info.js by webServer adapter.
+* `common.webPreSettings`     - list of parameters that must be included in info.js by webServer adapter.
 (Example material)
-* `common.webservers`         - array of web server's instances that should serve content from the adapter`s www folder
+* `common.webservers`         - array of web server's instances that should serve content from the adapter's www folder
 * `common.welcomeScreen.order` - todo
 * `common.welcomeScreenPro`   - Same as `common.welcomeScreen` but used only by access from ioBroker.cloud.
 * `common.welcomeScreen`      - array of pages, that should be shown on the "web" index.html page. `["vis/edit.html", "vis/index.html"]` or `[{"link": "vis/edit.html", "name": "Vis editor", "img": "vis/img/edit.png", "color": "blue"}, "vis/index.html"]`
 * `common.wwwDontUpload`      - Do not upload into the database the www directory.
 Used only for the admin.
-You can just name you directory something else and OK.
+You can just name your directory something else and OK.
 * `protectedNative`           - array of config attributes which will only be accessible by the own adapter, e.g. `["password"]`
 * `encryptedNative`           - array of config attributes which will be automatically encrypted when stored via Admin configuration page and automatically decrypted at adapter runtime, e.g. `["password", "token"]`
 * `native`                    - predefined attributes which are accessible in `index_m.html` and at runtime via `adapter.config.<attribute>`, e.g. `{"port": 1234, "password": "secret"}`

 #### Conditional messages
-If you want that by update from some specific version to new specific version the message must be shown, you can define `common.messages`.
+If you want that by update from some specific version to a new specific version the message must be shown, you can define `common.messages`.

 Example:
 ```